 The promising amateur baker is one of 12 contestants on the BBC2 cooking programme, which has defied the odds to pull in 4.5 million viewers in the third episode of the series that aired this week.

-In the latest Great British Bake Off contestants had to produce three tarts - a French-style tarte tatin, treacle tart, and ‘show-stopper’ fruit tart, which were then evaluated by the show’s judges Mary Berry
+In the latest Great British Bake Off contestants had to produce three tarts - a French-style tarte tatin, treacle tart, and ‘show-stopper’ fruit tart, which were then evaluated by the show’s judges Mary Berry and Paul Hollywood.

 With the audience numbers soaring, the show looks likely to beat the ratings of BBC1 - the corporation’s flagship channel - and ITV in its particular timeslot.